-The vehicle’s central computer manages this system and is generally reliable.
-But if the fuel system is not regularly maintained, fuel consumption will increase over time, and the system could fail.
+Your vehicle’s central computer manages the fuel system and is generally maintenance-free.
+But if the system is not regularly maintained, gas consumption will increase and the system could fail.
 If fuel pump filters get clogged, the pump may experience a pressure decrease and the injectors may need some cleaning to restore their full capacity.

 Failure to maintain the fuel system according to the manufacturer’s recommendations could cause the check-engine light to come on and damage other parts controlled by the vehicle’s central computer.

 During vehicle maintenance, your certified NAPA AUTOPRO technician will determine if the fuel filter needs to be replaced, if the fuel pressure is within specifications or if the injectors need cleaning based on the recommended maintenance schedule.

 The technician will remove any deposits to restore the engine’s power and performance and improve your fuel economy.

 Keep your fuel system clean by using only good quality gasoline and avoid running your car with your tank almost empty.
 Ask your NAPA AUTOPRO technician to add a fuel system cleaner to your tank in order to prolong the life of your fuel pump.

 - Port injection: injects fuel into the intake ports before the combustion chamber